BSkyB shares battered by soccer rights loss

 LONDON (AP) - Shares in British Sky Broadcasting PLC took a battering Monday after rival BT PLC snatched the U.K. television rights to European Champions League soccer, Europe's top club competition.

 The loss of the rights, which it had shared with terrestrial broadcaster ITV PLC, represents a big blow for the satellite broadcaster as it has built its business over the past two decades largely on the back of its acquisition of sports rights.
-Soccer rights, in particular, are one of the main reasons why the broadcaster has seen its subscriber base rise to around 10 million.
+Many argue that soccer rights are the main reason why the broadcaster has around 10 million subscribers.

 ''With analysts and commentators describing this as a game changer, finding reasons to own BSkyB seem harder to come by today than before,'' said David White, a trader at Spreadex.

-BT's capture of European soccer's Champions League from the start of the 2015-16 season, though, is a far more notable achievement and represents the most high-profile defeat for Sky since its own capture of English Premier League rights in 1992.
-The Champions League, won last season by Germany's Bayern Munich, features Europe's leading teams and runs alongside domestic competitions on Tuesday and Wednesday evenings.
+BT's capture of European soccer's Champions League, though, is a far more notable achievement and represents the most high-profile defeat for Sky since its own audacious capture of English Premier League rights in 1992.
+The competition, won last season by Germany's Bayern Munich, features Europe's leading teams and runs alongside domestic competitions on Tuesday and Wednesday evenings.

-ITV shares faltered too Monday, ending 1.6 percent lower at 187 pence.
+ITV shares faltered too Monday, trading 1.4 percent lower at 188 pence.

-Though there are concerns among some of BT's shareholders over the amount it is splashing out, investors appear to be giving the company the benefit of the doubt - BT shares were up 0.5 percent at 374 pence.
+Though there are concerns in the markets about the amount BT is splashing out, investors appear to be giving the company the benefit of the doubt - BT shares were up 0.5 percent at 474 pence.